 The somewhat short five-foot cable is something to think about regarding where you place it.
 Vitruvi includes a measuring cup with 100ml and 200ml lines, which is very useful for refilling the device without unplugging it and bringing it to the sink.

 For an essential oil, we chose to start with lemongrass and only used a few drops.
 This diffuser can cover large, 500-square-foot spaces.
 The instructions recommend using 10 to 15 drops of essential oil, and we found that was way too much.
 Two to three drops were all we needed for dispersing a subtle, relaxing scent.
 Every space and a person's sensitivity for perfume is different, so it’s crucial to start slow and experiment with oils when purchasing a new diffuser.
-Vitruvi sells a number of their oils and blends with fun names like “Boost” and “Quiet,” but we opted for lemongrass for its earthy but sweet smell that is also safe to use around pets.
+Vitruvi sells a number of their oils and blends with fun names like “Boost” and “Quiet,” but we opted for lemongrass for its earthy but sweet smell.

 Operation: Quite simple